serenayj/nlp_lab/content/authors/nicolas/_index.md

 last_name: Derby

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: NLP Research Intern
+role: Grad Students; NLP Research Intern

 # Organizations/Affiliations
 organizations: